martaldsantos/doc-process-hack/README.md

 ## Learning Objectives

 By participating in this hackathon, you will learn how to:
--	Gain practical experience in deploying and managing Azure OpenAI services, including Large Language Models (LLMs).
+- Gain practical experience in the several components inside Azure that tackle this challenge.
--	Develop competencies in implementing intelligent document search capabilities using Azure AI.
+- Develop competencies in processing documents using Azure Document Intelligence.
--	Acquire the ability to set up and deploy a conversational AI interface with a sample chat application.
+- Acquire the ability to retrieve and structure information from documents in JSON format.
--	Enhance your problem-solving skills by addressing real-world scenarios with AI-driven solutions.
+- Enhance your problem-solving skills by organizing extracted data into tables and text.
 - Collaborate with other participants to tackle challenges and share insights.

 ## Requirements